ruby-grape/grape-swagger/README.md

 <a name="md_usage" />
 ## Markdown in Detail (deprecated)

-Usage of option `markdown` won't no longer be supported, cause OAPI accepts [GFM](https://help.github.com/articles/github-flavored-markdown) and plain text.
+Usage of option `markdown` will no longer be supported, cause OAPI accepts [GFM](https://help.github.com/articles/github-flavored-markdown) and plain text.
 (see: [description of `Info`](https://github.com/OAI/OpenAPI-Specification/blob/OpenAPI.next/versions/2.0.md#info-object))

 <a="example" />
-## Example
+## Examples

 Go into example directory and run it: `$ bundle exec rackup` go to: `http://localhost:9292/swagger_doc` to get it